Skip to main content

 Turkish Coffee

-Strong, unfiltered coffee prepared in copper pot (džezva).
-Coffee grounds settle at bottom.
-Served in small cups, often with Turkish delight.
-Social ritual and daily tradition.
+Strong, unfiltered coffee brewed in a copper pot (džezva), with the grounds left to settle at the bottom.
+It comes in small cups, usually with a piece of Turkish delight.
+Drinking it is a daily ritual, and rarely a rushed one.

 coffeeHot